HubReb/mmt_foil_exp/results.md

   complete of 0.175
 * greatest difference between the heatmaps is their value, not their warm pixels - though rem 1 is the one model that does not have the center top warm
+* 0:
+    * un homme is on boy's face
+    * une hotspot on boys legs
+    * attention very similar to 1, only slightly different values (most likely due to lower max)
+* 1:
+    * un is hotspot on boy's face
+    * homme same spot light blue
+    * avec is beneath scateboard and slightly on boy
+    * chemise very few attention on boy
+    * most of the words have attention on the boy
+    * assis is on the ground  (seated)
+    * banc is on the ground around the right side of the skateboard
+    * park is on ground and door
+* 2
+    * un is hotspot on boy's face
+    * homem is lightblue spot on the left of the boy's face
+    * tres agè both on the boy in light blue
+    * avec light blue left of the boys face
+    * un lightblue on the boy
+    * t-shirt: boy's shoulder on the right in light blue
+    * blanc: yellow on boy's upper half (white)
+    * un lightblue on the boy
+    * jean: same as t-shirt with smaller value
+    * rest same as before
+* 3
+    * un blue attention on the boy
+    * très dark blue on the boy
+    * jeneu bleu over the boy's head
+    * garçon: dark blue on the boy's head
+    * en: red hotspot on the bottom left edge
+    * costume: light blue to the boys's left, blue on the boy
+    * camouflage: light blue on the bottom left edge (same spot as en), dark blue on the boy
+    * banc dans un parc: as before
+    * est: light blue on the left side of the doorstep
+    * assis: left side of the ground in dark blue
+    * sur: dark blue on the door edge

+* 4
+    * un: red hotspot on boy's chest
+    * très (very): blue attention on left door side
+    * jeune (young): blue attention on left door side, left door frame and under the boy's feet
+    * garçon: dark blue attention directly over the boy's head
+    * est: dark blue over the boy's head and right of the skateboard
+    * assis: dark blue/blue right of the skateboard
+    * sur: blue over the boy's head on the left dark blue over the boy's head on the right
+    * un: blue on the skateboard
+    * banc: dark blue on the left door side and on the right edge (bottom)
+    * devant (in front of): top of left door side in blue
+    * un: dark blue on the boy
+    * mur (wall) : bottom spot on the door
+    * recouvert (covered): same as devant, but spot on door is brighter
+    * de: dark blue over the boy, the door and the left edge of the wall and left side of bottom
+    * graffitis: blue on the left side of the door

 ### index 30